ActiveEngagement/listelixr-js/README.md

 ## Customizeable Themes

 The following will extend the default theme.
 You could create an entirely new theme from scratch, but this example just shows how to override the submit button color.
-Should you run into style conflicts, you could add `!important` or whatever you need to fix the conflicting styles.

-Note, the theme syntax is CSS-in-JS or (JSS) syntax.

 ```html
 <script src="https://unpkg.com/listelixr-js@1.0.0-beta.5/dist/ListElixr.umd.cjs"></script>